 Find a nail with the right size, or better: a steel axle from model train wheels.
 They come in 2, 1.5 and 1 mm sizes and when you put them in a pillar drill, they only need to be filed a little bit to get to the right size to push the shaft out of the worm.
 Steel axles are much stronger than a nail.
 To make it even a better tool, I drilled a hole in a round piece of 10 mm diameter wood, made a hole just a bit larger than the diameter of the pin and pressed the axle in it.
 A piece of hard plastic or even better, brass, does the job as well.

 Using a Proxxon or torch you use in the kitchen, heat up the worm for about 5 seconds.
 In this case, the bottom tube part, as the axle will only be stuck about 5 mm into this part.
 Heating the brass will soften the brass enough to get it out pretty easily.
 If you don’t heat the brass, you probably will bend the pin.

 Then quickly, but carefully, hammer the motor shaft out of the worm.
 A few hits will do it.
 If it doesn’t work the first five hits, heat the brass up again and hammer again.

 Option 3: the Screw driver

 Sometimes, when a flywheel is fitted too tightly, you might want to use the plate of the gear puller kit and one or two screw drivers to wiggle it off.
-It could also be done with a worm, but the risk here is that you damage the blades at the end of the worm.
+It could also be done with a worm, but keep the slotted plate of the gear puller set between worm and screw drivers, to protect the blades at the end of the worm.

 If you have any other valuable tips, you’ re more than welcome to share them with me.